DukeRobotics/robosub-ros/landside/catkin_ws/src/simulation/README.md

 ```

 ### Downloading Remaining Files
-You'll be using files in `robosub-ros/simulation/personal`.
+You'll be using files in this folder.

 Make sure you have some version of Python3 installed on your personal computer.
 You can download and install it at [this link](https://www.python.org/downloads/release/python-381/).